-Mr. Aminoach serves as the chair of the accountants' internship committee of the Israel Defense Forces ("IDF").
-Mr. Aminoach served, until recently, as a director of Israel Aerospace Industries Ltd., in which he was the chair of the audit committee, the finance committee, and the risk management committee.
-Additionally, Mr. Aminoach was the founding partner of the accounting firm Shtainmetz Aminoach & Co.
-In his military service, Mr. Aminoach, a brigadier general, served as a member of the General Staff Forum of the IDF, Head of Budgets at the Ministry of Defense, Financial Advisor to the IDF Chief of Staff and Head of the IDF Budget Division.
-Previously, Mr. Aminoach served as director at Ofer Investments Ltd. and as director and Chairman of the Audit Committee at Zim Ltd., of the Israel Corp. group.
-Mr. Aminoach also served as a member of the Board of Governors of Hadassah Medical Center.
-Mr. Aminoach is a certified public accountant, and holds a BA degree in Accounting and Economics from Tel Aviv University (academic honors, Dean's honor list) and MBA degree in Business Administration from Tel Aviv University.
+Mr. Aminoch serves as the chair of the accountants' internship committee of the Israel Defense Forces ("IDF").
+Mr. Aminoch served, until recently, as a director of Israel Aerospace Industries Ltd. In which he was the chair of the audit committee.
+Mr. Aminoch also served as a member of the audit committee of the Israel Electric Corporation and as a founding partner of the accounting firm Shalommeir Aminoch & Co.
+In his military service, Mr. Aminoch, a brigadier general, served as a member of the General Staff Forum of the IDF, Head of Budgets at the Ministry of Defense, Financial Advisor to the IDF Chief of Staff and Head of the IDF Budget Division.
+Previously, Mr. Aminoch served as director of Ofer Investments Ltd. and as director and Chairman of the Audit Committee of Zim Ltd. of the Israel Corp group.
+Mr. Aminoch also served as a member of the Board of Governors of Hadassah Medical Center.
+Mr. Aminoch is a certified public accountant and holds a BA degree in Accounting and Economics from Tel Aviv University (academic honor, Dean's honor list) and MBA degree in Business Administration from Tel Aviv University.

-Sagi Kabla, 47
+Sagi Kobia, 47